-All excused absences require parent-guardian-written verification to be submitted to the school attendance officer, or designee in advance of the absence of prior to returning to school.
+All excused absences require parent/guardian-written verification to be submitted to the school attendance officer, or designee in advance of the absence or prior to returning to school.
 When a student is absent, his/her parent/guardian must call the school by 9:00 a.m.
 Failure to notify the school will result in a phone call from the school to the home or the workplace.
+If an absence is not excused by the end of the following school day it will be counted as unexcused.
+Students who are 18 years of age still need permission from a parent/guardian.

 The school attendance officer is empowered to approve a legal excuse to any student for the following reasons:

-- 1. Personal illness or incapacitation of the student. - 2.
+- 1. Personal illness or incapacitation of the student - 2.
 Critical illness, death, or a funeral in the student's immediate family or close friends. - 3.
 Family trips that can be taken only during the normal school term. - 4.
-Medical, dental, chiropractic, optometry appointments. - 5.
-Students taking state driver's license test. - 6.
-A court appearance or other legal procedure. - 7.
+Medical, dental, chiropractic, optometry appointments with a doctor's note including appointment time. - 5.
+Students taking the state driver's license test. - 6.
+A court appearance or other legal procedure involving the student. - 7.
 School-directed absences. - 8.
 Extreme weather conditions. - 9.
 Religious holidays or other religious reasons. - 10.
-Special circumstances that are approved in advance.
+Special circumstances that are approved in advance. - 11.
+A quarantine as imposed by a public health officer.